 We’ve all heard the terms API product or API-as-a-product.
 The terms themselves seemed to be used quite freely, leaving some of us with an assumption of what is meant but without a really solid grasp.
 As joining and contributing to the API economy becomes more desirable, API products are a crucial part of any business that is looking to tap into it.
 So asking “what is an API product?” is a really relevant question with many different angles.

 An API product is no different than any other product: it delivers value in some way, shape, or form.
-In the context of an API, we are essentially saying that we have created and packaged an API that can bring value to internal and external organizations.
-You may decide to build an API product from inception or you may choose to productize an API as part of a new business model spurred by digital transformation.
+In the context of an application programming interface (API), we are essentially saying that we have created and packaged an API that can bring value to internal and external organizations.
+You may decide to build an API product from inception or you may choose to productize different APIs as part of a new business model spurred by digital transformation.

 A few examples of API products you may be familiar with are: